-Betty Shamieh, Reynolds Playwright-in-Residence Spring '14
+Betty Shamieh is the Reynolds Playwright-in-Residence for Spring 2014.

 Betty Shamieh is the Reynolds Playwright-in-Residence for Spring '14.
 Shamieh is the author of fifteen plays.